ddphin/ddphin/README.md

 # ddphin
-## Collect the complex data and sync to elasticsearch intrusivly and automaticly.
+## Collect the complex data and sync to elasticsearch unintrusively and automatically.

 usage and detail, cilck [here(ddphin-spring-boot)](https://github.com/ddphin/ddphin-spring-boot)